OpenSourceAssignment/loan_prediction/README.md

 2. Select an interprter in VSCode by typing Ctrl + Shift + P
 3. Update pip in the virtual environment by running the following command in the VS Code Terminal: python -m pip install --upgrade pip
 4. Install Django in the virtual environment by running the following command in the VS Code Terminal: python -m pip install django
-5.Install other libraries used in the project (using the same manner)
+5. Install other libraries used in the project (using the same manner)
 6. Run the app using the command: python manage.py runserver